 1) Give Your Gut the Right Support

-Digestive enzymes: Your body produces enzymes that are required for the proper breakdown of food.
+Your body produces enzymes that are required for the proper breakdown of food.
 When your gut lining becomes compromised, these enzymes often stop working properly.
 Adding digestive enzymes in supplement form can help increase vitamin absorption and improve digestion.
+Mitolife’s Digest-it-All is a great option.
+I also like Pure Encapsulations Digestive Enzymes Ultra.

 That being said, look for Betaine HCl:.
 It can improve digestion and your body’s absorption of nutrients.